 The man who SAVED MY LIFE

-Mr Siba Senapati, Consultant Bariatric Surgeon, Manchester Following his graduation from medical school in India, Mr Senapati went on to complete his higher surgical training in general surgery in the United Kingdom. in 2001, he became a Fellow at Mount Sinai Hospital, New York gaining understanding and expertise in obesity surgery.
-In 2003 Mr Senapati was then appointed as a Consultant Surgeon to the Pennine Acute NHS Trust Hospitals to lead the management of cancers of the oesophagus and stomach.
+Prof Siba Senapati, Consultant Bariatric Surgeon, Manchester Following his graduation from medical school in India, Prof Senapati went on to complete his higher surgical training in general surgery in the United Kingdom. in 2001, he became a Fellow at Mount Sinai Hospital, New York gaining understanding and expertise in obesity surgery.
+In 2003 Prof Senapati was then appointed as a Consultant Surgeon to the Pennine Acute NHS Trust Hospitals to lead the management of cancers of the oesophagus and stomach.
 In 2007, he was also appointed as an Honorary Consultant Surgeon at the Academic unit of Surgery at Homerton University Hospital, London to further enhance his surgical skills in bariatric surgery.
 He was mentored by esteemed London Bariatric Surgeon Mr K Mannur, and during this time undertook gastric bands, gastric bypasses and sleeve gastrectomies.
 He now performs the full range of bariatric surgery in Greater Manchester.